Fraternal Order of Moai: Chapters

-The Order currently has active chapters in the United States and claims to be forming additional chapters in other regions.
+The Order currently has 14 active chapters in the United States and Canada and claims to be forming additional chapters in other regions.

 Members who are not affiliated with a chapter are referred to as Moai Tungane.

 Good Works

 In November 2015 the Order announced the creation of a charitable foundation, the Fraternal Order of Moai Foundation, which would be used as a vehicle to increase their charity and community service activities.

 The Order has named the Easter Island Foundation as its national charity and proceeds from events are donated to the foundation.

 In addition, individual members and chapters volunteer and raise money for charities.

 Preservation

 In 2013 the group successfully bid at auction for "George," the monkey fountain from the Kahiki Supper Club in Columbus, Ohio.
 Following the closure of the restaurant the fountain had been moved to an office building used by Kahiki Foods where it was inaccessible by the general public.
 Following the purchase the organization announced that the fountain would be moved to the courtyard next to The Grass Skirt, a tiki bar in Columbus, and placed on public display after restoration.